 There are so many of these moments…..

-It’s catching a glimpse of our child in our rear-view mirror and noticing his cheeks are just a little less chubby.
+It’s catching a glimpse of your child in your rear-view mirror and noticing his cheeks are just a little less chubby.

-It’s the first time he doesn’t want to hold our hand in front of his friends.
+It’s the first time he doesn’t want to hold your hand in front of his friends.

 It’s 13 candles being blown out on a Birthday cake.

-But, we brush away them away so our child won’t see and swallow the sadness.
+But, you brush away them away and swallow the sadness so your child won’t see.

-We remind ourselves that he is still our little boy.
+You remind yourself that he is still your little boy.
 At least for now.
-And then we silently whisper, “Slow down.
+And then you silently whisper, “Slow down.
 Please, slow down.”

 But it only seems to go faster